pietro-foini/ISI-WFP/README.md

 The main structure with which the files are stored are the following:

-- Food Consumption Score: analyisis of the FCS indicator.
+- Food Consumption Score: analysis of the FCS indicator.

 - Reduced Coping Strategy Index: analysis of the rCSI indicator.